NeoAzareth/HhManagementApp/README.md

 Additional Credits to implement the notifications:

-Rakesh Cusat(I believe he is the Author, if not I apologize...) https://www.javacodegeeks.com/2012/09/android-alarmmanager-tutorial.html
+Rakesh Cusat(I believe he is the Author, if not I apologize...). https://www.javacodegeeks.com/2012/09/android-alarmmanager-tutorial.html

-As well as Jonathan Hasenzahl, James Celona, Dhimitraq Jorgji https://dhimitraq.wordpress.com/2012/11/27/using-intentservice-with-alarmmanager-to-schedule-alarms/
+As well as Jonathan Hasenzahl, James Celona, Dhimitraq Jorgji. https://dhimitraq.wordpress.com/2012/11/27/using-intentservice-with-alarmmanager-to-schedule-alarms/

-PHPMailer and all their contributors https://github.com/PHPMailer/PHPMailer
+PHPMailer and all their contributors. https://github.com/PHPMailer/PHPMailer

-PHPExcel and all their contributors https://github.com/PHPOffice/PHPExcel
+PHPExcel and all their contributors. https://github.com/PHPOffice/PHPExcel

-And SimpleTest
+And SimpleTest.
 http://www.simpletest.org/

 Additional thanks to all of those that help the community, we (or at least me) used search engines (google) to search